13 of the best buffets in London for an all you can eat feast

 Buffet station

 What: One of Mayfair's most upmarket hotels has launched a sumptuous Sunday brunch buffet revolving around British classics.
 Sample a selection of hot and cold starters, from eggs cooked any way to freshly-prepared waffles, with guests able to watch chefs in action from a live cooking station.
 But that's not all.
 This buffet extends into the afternoon with a full-on Sunday roast.
 Choose between beef Wellington or Kentish roast chicken, all served with roast potatoes and a herb jus.
-You've come all this way, so you may as well finish with something sweet.
+You've come all this way, so you may as well finish with somethinfg sweet.
 Sample a selection of desserts and patisseries.
-Plus, to make it a truly special occasion, diners can add bottomless prosecco or Bloody Marys to the experience.
+Plus, to make it a truly special occasion, diners can add bottomless Hattingley Valley Sparkling or Bloody Marys to the experience.

 Where: 1 Hamilton Place, W1J 7QY